BITSS-OPA/opa-deworming/code/05_final_opa.md

 ADD INTRO PARAGRAPH

+The main policy estimate is defined as that of Evidence Action (approach 3) using the latest research (@klps4): approach 3.3.

 | Approach    | Benfits                                   | Costs        |
 |---------|-------------------------------------------|--------------|
 | 1.1 | @baird2016worms w/tax and no externalities (no ext) |  Treatment, Education |